 One important purpose of the Pine Tree Quilt Guild is the promotion of education in the textile arts through participation in the guild, outreach programs, speakers and workshops.
-In addition, the Guild furthers its educational goals by the granting of two scholarships each year to graduating high school students or current college students who are pursuing study in textile arts, design or other art-related fields.
+In addition, the Guild furthers its educational goals by the granting of one, or possibly two, scholarships each year to graduating high school students or current college students who are pursuing study in textile arts, design or other art-related fields.
 Applicants must be residents of Nevada County.
-Applicants may apply to their scholarship office at their respective high school or may apply directly to the scholarship chair of the Guild who will forward an application to the applicant.
-All completed applications must be received no later than April 1st.
+Applicants may apply to their scholarship office at their respective high school or may apply directly to the Scholarship Chair of the Guild who will forward an application to the applicant.
+All completed applications must be received no later than March 15th.

 Who May Apply

 Any student regardless of race or sex, who is a resident of Nevada County, who plans to further his/her education in the field of fiber art, textiles, design or related fields may apply.
 Past recipients may re-apply to continue his/her studies.

 Where to Apply

 High School Students: Apply to the scholarship office at your respective high school.

 Non High School Students: Contact the Scholarship Committee Chair.